djzgroup/MLCFforTracking/README.md

 Comprehensive experiments were conducted on two large-scale benchmark datasets: OTB-2015 and OTB-2013, and the experimental results demonstrate that the proposed MLCF tracker performs competitively when compared with state-of-the-art methods.

-### CODE
+## CODE
 The code is developed in the matlab environment.
 ```bash
 You can verify the method of this article by executing “test-ucf24.py”.
 ```

+## Acknowledgment
-**This work was supported by the National Natural Science Foundation of China under Grant 61702350 and Grant 61802355.**
+This work was supported by the National Natural Science Foundation of China under Grant 61702350 and Grant 61802355.